ioccc-src/winner/bin/README.md

 ### Set verbosity level of a tool

-If you want verbosity, say for debugging purposes or to see what is going on more, you should use the `-v level` option.
+If you want verbosity, say for debugging purposes or to see what is going on more (than the default), you should use the `-v level` option.
 For instance if you wish to see what is going on with the [quick-readme2index.sh](index.html#quick-readme2index) tool, you might do: